- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 (More on this case can be read at the post.)

-Therefore, one should expect SAP Platinum consultants to cover for any unsatisfactory work performed by the major consulting companies (firm they have the strongest partnerships with.
+Therefore, one should expect SAP Platinum consultants to cover any unsatisfactory work performed by the major consulting companies (firms they have the strongest partnerships with.
 Essentially the SAP Platinum consultant has very little freedom to express the actual issues that exist with an installation.

 Dealing with Reality

 The major consulting companies in IT make most of their money from software implementation.
-They have selected the software that they want to implement before they ever set foot on the client’s premises.
-These decisions are made at the highest level of the company, and this drives everything from hiring to the information that is provided to clients.
+They have selected the software they want to implement before setting foot on the client’s premises.
+These decisions are made at the highest level of the company, which drives everything from hiring to the information provided to clients.
 This is a major reason why the value of IT purchases is not higher.

-For better decisions to be made in IT and for enterprise software efficiency to improve, there must be more sources of unbiased information.
-Any information source cannot earn income or take advertising or be focused on staffing consultants to work on projects.
+For better decisions to be made in IT and for enterprise software efficiency to improve, there must be more unbiased information sources.
+Any information source cannot earn income or take advertising, or be focused on staffing consultants to work on projects.
 Try coming up with an advising entity that does none of these things.
 It is not an easy task.

-In my time in enterprise software, I have seen little energy put forward by enterprise software buyers to find independent and financially unbiased sources of information.
-It should be understood that independent and financially impartial sources don’t have the budgets of the biased sources.
+In my time in enterprise software, I have seen little energy put forward by enterprise software buyers to find independent and financially unbiased information sources.
+It should be understood that independent and financially impartial sources don’t have biased sources’ budgets.
 So companies that are interested in this type of advice need to do more work to find them.
 If the entity you are speaking to has a big booth at a conference, it is most likely not an independent entity.

 Biased information is like finding advertising; it is omnipresent.
-Unbiased information, on the other hand, is scarce and takes an effort to find, and the biased providers of information hope that you never find it.
+On the other hand, unbiased information is scarce and takes an effort to find, and the biased providers of information hope that you never find it.